deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 Prediction Format
 -----------------
-Object detection prediction per sample should be an iterable of predicted bounding boxes and their corresponding confidence provided by the model.
+Object detection prediction per sample should be an iterable of predicted bounding boxes and their corresponding confidence scores provided by the model.
 Each bounding box should be an iterable of 6 elements in the following order:
 ``(x_min, y_min, w, h, confidence, class_id)``.

     ``x_min``, ``y_min``, ``w`` and ``h`` represent the bounding box location as above,